cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 ```
 Don't worry if you get a host not found error.
 This just means there where no previous references to `raspberrypi.local`.

-Then sign in to your Raspberry Pi 4 B with the following command:
+Then sign in to your Raspberry Pi with the following command:
 ```console
 ssh pi@raspberrypi.local
 ```